 You can organize a retirement party, give yourself a retirement gift, plan a trip, redecorate your house, or have dinner at your favorite restaurant with your spouse.
 That’s all up to you!

-I’ve heard retirees taking a one month or two-month honeymoon at the start of their retirement.
+I’ve heard retirees taking a one-month or two-month honeymoon at the start of their retirement.
 To create time to relax, unwind, and think about how they want to spend their time in retirement.
 If you don’t know what you want to do in retirement, you can consider giving this a try.
-This will prevent you from rushing into things to soon without giving it enough time and thought.
+This will prevent you from rushing into things too soon without giving them enough time and thought.

 The retirement celebration can be a great start to your new life in retirement.
 So make sure to kick off your retirement in the best way possible!